mjsterling/T1A3/README.md

     - Ask the audience will show a percentage based graph of each of the four answers, the accuracy of which will be based on RNG: 2/3 of the time the correct answer will be heavily weighted, and the other 1/3 of the time the answers will be entirely random.
     - Phone a friend will give the correct answer a decent amount of the time, again based on RNG - 2/3 of the time the "friend" will tell you the correct answer, whereas the other 1/3 an answer will be selected at random.

+- Error Handling

+    The application will check that its file dependencies are present before executing, and return an in-application error message indicating that the user needs to reinstall the application.

 ### UI/UX

 The opening screen will present a selection menu where users can select which part of the application they wish to visit.